 What results should we expect from this experiment?
-If the data in Figure 32 is a reliable indicator, and if all clients who can undertake IPv6 will prefer IPv6 then we should expect some 2% of all clients will be capable of fetching the IPv6 only image, and the same 2% will use IPv6 to retrieve the dual stack image, and 100% of all clients will fetch the IPv4 image.
+If the data in Figure 32 of the OECD report is a reliable indicator, and if all clients who can undertake IPv6 will prefer IPv6 then we should expect some 2% of all clients will be capable of fetching the IPv6 only image, and the same 2% will use IPv6 to retrieve the dual stack image, and 100% of all clients will fetch the IPv4 image.